-This is a damaging, sweeping generalisation, and I'm living proof as to why.
+This is a damaging, sweeping generalization, and I'm living proof as to why.

 I was born and brought up in the UK by Pakistani immigrant parents and did not learn any English at home.
-Instead, I learnt Urdu.
+Instead, I learned Urdu.
 I have a two-year-old daughter now and don't speak to her in English, either.
-But why, considering I make my living from writing – in English – and feel more at ease speaking with it than Urdu?
+But why, considering I make my living from writing—in English—and feel more at ease speaking with it than Urdu?

 The people who continue to place a great emphasis on their native languages are trying to retain a piece of their cultural heritage, something that is integral to their personal identity.
 Their language and customs are the things that give them respite from feeling "other" in a country they are trying to find their place in.
 Their language is a gift that they want to pass onto their children.
 They shouldn't be vilified before being given the time and the opportunity to learn English at their own pace.

-And although I recognise that Johnson isn't asking immigrants to assimilate but integrate, encouragement will go a lot further than admonition in helping those communities learn English.
-And so will recognising the multitude of reasons why some people may find it challenging to pick up an entirely new lexicon in an alien environment.
+And although I recognize that Johnson isn't asking immigrants to assimilate but integrate, encouragement will go a lot further than admonition in helping those communities learn English.
+And so will recognizing the multitude of reasons why some people may find it challenging to pick up an entirely new lexicon in an alien environment.